 Alexander (Sascha) Petersen

-Sascha has been working specifically on climate change for almost 10 years.
-He is the managing director of the American Society of Adaptation Professionals, was a Lead Author for the Great Plains Region of the National Climate Assessment (2014).
-He has worked with both climate scientists and municipal governments and focus on bridging the gaps between climate chance science, policy, and action.
-He led Adaptation International projects with the Jamestown S'Klallam Tribe, Tucson, and Seattle.
+Sascha has been working specifically on climate change for more than 10 years.
+He was the first managing director of the American Society of Adaptation Professionals, a Lead Author for the Great Plains Region of the National Climate Assessment (2014), and has worked with both climate scientists and municipal governments.
+He focuses on bridging the gaps between climate change science, policy, and action.

 As a research scientist with Climate Impacts Group at the University of Washington, NOAA’s first Regional Integrated Sciences and Assessments (RISA) program, he helped develop regionally specific projections for sea-level rise in Washington State.
-He then used these predictions to develop an interdisciplinary understanding of coastal climate impacts and worked directly with the City of Seattle and King County to evaluate policy response options and adaptation strategies.
+He has built on that experience in collaborations with the Jamestown S'Klallam Tribe, the North Olympic Peninsula, and Washington Sea Grant to develop probabilistic sea level rise projects across the region.

 Sascha has direct experience with local governments.
-He is helping the City of San Antonio to incorporate climate resilience in their sustainability plan, led the City of Austin's adaptation efforts through his participation in a Climate Resilient Communities advisory group for ICLEI: Local Governments for Sustainability and support of a Centers for Disease Control and Prevention project to assess the local health impacts of climate change.
-He also served on the Climate and Energy Technical Advisory Committee for ICLEI’s Star Community Index, helped lay the foundation for the development of a Community Climate Action Plan, and completed municipal and community wide greenhouse gas emissions inventories.
+He is helping the City of San Antonio to incorporate climate resilience in their sustainability plan, led the City of Austin's adaptation efforts through his participation in a Climate Resilient Communities advisory group for ICLEI: Local Governments for Sustainability and has worked with a number of tribal communities to assess climate vulnerability and develop adaptation plans.

 Liz is a Clinical Nurse Specialist with Master's degree in Nursing and a Bachelor’s degree in economics from the University of Texas in Austin.